An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Notes

-The constructor for each VG Type requires arguments corresponding the Html attributes for the corresponding SVG type.
+The constructor for each VG Type requires arguments corresponding to the Html attributes for the corresponding SVG Type.

-As with Block graphics the screen is not updated until the displayVectorGraphics method is called,
+As with Block graphics the display is not updated until the displayVectorGraphics method is called,

 The fillColour and strokeColour properties may be specified as described under Colours.